 This setting handles the flickering of artificial lighting in its operating space.
-Options are 50Hz, 60Hz and OFF.
-See for more Antiflickering on the website.
+Under certain artifical lighting conditions it is possible that you experience flickering in the picture.
+Depending on these lighting conditions you can reduce the flickering by using 50hz, 60hz, or set this feature to OFF.
+See for more Anti-flickering on the website.

-G Limit
+G.Limit